 }

-Now that the job has completed, we can retrieve the results using the URL provided in the output:
+With the job completed, we can retrieve the results using the URL provided in the output:

 curl "https://api.ionq.co/v0.3/jobs/{your-job-id}/results" \